 How does it work?

-When you first meet with a midwife as part of your pregnancy, if they think you might find FNP helpful, they'll let the your local FNP team know.
+When you first meet with a midwife as part of your pregnancy, if they think you might find FNP helpful, they'll let your local FNP team know.
 A specially trained family nurse will then get in touch with you to say hello and arrange an initial visit with you at home.
-During this visit, she/he will explain what the programme is and how it all works.
-You'll have a chance to ask questions and decide if FNP is for you.
+During this visit, she/he will explain what the programme is and how it works.
+You'll have a chance to ask questions and decide if FNP is right for you.

-Your family nurse will fit the programme around you and your specific needs, helping to improve your self-confidence as well as supporting you on other issues such as mental health, anxiety, housing and stopping smoking.
+Your family nurse will fit the programme around you and your baby's needs, helping to improve your self-confidence as well as supporting you on other issues such as mental health, anxiety, housing and stopping smoking.